 I’ve been a proud user of LG Nexus 5 and the Motorola Nexus 6.
-Both devices were great in their own aspects respectively.
-However, one thing bothered me in both of them.
-The volume level in earphones was drastically low while playing music or during phone calls even with max volume.
+Both devices were great in their own aspects, respectively.
+However, one thing that bothered me in both of them was the volume level in earphones was drastically low while playing music or during phone calls even with max volume.
 But, this wasn’t the condition with the main speaker, only the earphones.
-No matter which earphones or headphones I try, the sound level was relatively low.
-Keeping in mind that both devices were running stock Android.
+No matter which earphones or headphones I try, the sound level was relatively low — keeping in mind that both devices were running stock Android.

 So, I came up with a fix.
-It requires root so if your phone is not rooted yet; you can see a guide on how to do it on our website.
-I would advise to make a complete backup of your device’s data through recovery.
+It requires root, so if your phone is not rooted yet, you can see a guide on how to do it on our website.
+I would advise making a complete backup of your device’s data through recovery.
 Backing up is necessary because if anything goes wrong with your device, you would be able to recover it.
 I am not responsible in case anything happens to your device.
-So, let’s begin,
+So, let’s begin.

 - Rooted Nexus 5/6

 - A file explorer that is root enabled